islandproblem/islandproblem/essay.md

 AGIs "leave" our island by shifting their primary choice of resources to non-human ones.

-We'll call this a **resource preference shift**.
+We'll call this process **abstraction collapse**.

-This sounds very abstract, but we'll explain.
+This sounds... abstract.
+But we'll explain.

 For humans, the most important resources might seem like **human-level resources** — like money, real estate, computer systems, companies, and people.